 If it’s too chilly for you to go outside without a coat, it’s likely too cold for your dog, too.
 Dress your pup warmly in a coat and boots, especially if they are a young puppy or a senior dog.
 Pups and older dogs have a more difficult time regulating their body temperature.
 Keep a close eye on your dog while you’re outside.
 If they begin to shiver, whimper, or show other signs that they want to go home, take them back inside immediately.

 Watch out for chemicals

 In addition to salt and deicing agents, you should be mindful of another lethal chemical: antifreeze.
 Clean the area around your vehicle thoroughly to prevent your pup from ingesting this deadly chemical.
 You may also want to switch to a propylene glycol-based product instead of ethylene glycol.
 If you take your dog walking on a busy street, keep them away from other vehicles, and don’t let them investigate any chemical spills in the area.

 Increase their calories

-Research shows that pups need two to three times the number of calories they usually consume during warmer months to make up for the extra calories they burn staying warm during fall and winter.
-Double up on portion size, and don’t be afraid to feed your pooch an extra treat or two during the colder months.
-Talk to your veterinarian about how much you should feed your dog if he’s overweight.
-Your vet can make the proper recommendations based on your dog’s general health, any underlying health conditions, and activity level.
+Research shows that pups need two to three times the number of calories they usually consume during warmer months to make up for the extra calories they burn to stay warm during fall and winter.
+Double up on portion size and don’t be afraid to feed your pooch an extra treat or two during the colder months.
+Talk to your veterinarian about how much you should feed your dog if they’re overweight.
+Your vet can make the proper recommendations based on your dog’s general health, underlying conditions, and activity level.